FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/decentralize-your-data-store-it-with-filecoin.md

 **Resilience**: Built to Withstand – With Filecoin, you can store multiple copies of your data, distributed across a global network of independent providers, eliminating single points of failure and protecting against loss.

-**Integrity**: Don’t Trust, Verify  – For every piece of data stored on the Filecoin network cryptographic proofs guarantee that data is preservedunchanged.
+**Integrity**: Don’t Trust, Verify  – For every piece of data stored on the Filecoin network cryptographic proofs guarantee that data is preserved unchanged.

 **Scalability**: Storage that Grows with Emerging Technology – Data generation is growing exponentially; Filecoin is the only decentralized storage project to scale to exabytes of data ––  with the capacity to meet global data demands.